PickwickSoft/pystreamapi/README.md

 Creates a new Stream from multiple Streams.
 Order doesn't change.

 ## API Reference
-For a more detailed documentation view the docs on GitBook:
+For a more detailed documentation view the docs on GitBook: [PyStreamAPI Docs](https://pystreamapi.pickwicksoft.org/)

 ## Complex Examples